 After graduating from college, Hayman moved to Canada to become assistant coach of the University of Toronto football team.
 He was an assistant to coach Buck McKenna with the Canadian Football Leagues Toronto Argonauts.
 When McKenna took ill during the 1932 season, Hayman became interim head coach.
 He was given the job outright for the 1933 season and, at the age of 25, guided the Argonauts to a Grey Cup championship.
 He followed that with back-to-back Grey Cup wins in 1937 and 1938.
 With World War II escalating, the major Canadian teams halted operations following the 1941 season, and Hayman joined the Royal Canadian Air Force as a flying officer.
 He was made coach of Toronto's RCAF football team and led the Toronto RCAF Hurricanes to the 1942 Grey Cup championship.

 He was discharged after the war, having reached the rank of flight lieutenant.
 Hayman thought he had an agreement with the Argonauts to return as head coach when play resumed in 1945, but the deal fell through.
 Hayman had to settle for a job as coach of the Toronto Indians football team.
 One of the members of the Indians was future CFL commissioner Jake Gaudaur, who had also played under Hayman in the RCAF.
-The following season, Hayman partnered with two others to form the Montreal Alouettes CFL team, with him as head coach and general manager, and part-owner.
+Hayman partnered with two others the following season to form the Montreal Alouettes CFL team, with him as head coach, general manager, and part-owner.

 Hayman led the Alouettes to their first Grey Cup in 1949 — Hayman's fifth and final Grey Cup as head coach.
 Following the 1951 season, Hayman stepped down as coach but continued as general manager until the end of the 1954 season.
 Following the latter, he sold his share of the Alouettes and moved back to Toronto to become a stockbroker.
 Hayman's career outside of football was short-lived, as he became managing director of the Argonauts in 1956.
 Despite his previous success as head coach, the Argonauts became Eastern Conference doormats through this period, finishing last in their division nine times in 11 years from 1956 to 1966 before returning to respectability.

 Hayman, who was one of the driving forces behind the Canadian Football League as a coach, general manager, team president, and league president, died on June 28, 1984, at age 75.
-In 2004, he was inducted into the International Jewish Sports Hall of Fame.
+2004 he was inducted into the International Jewish Sports Hall of Fame.